LilyLikesYou/public-docs/getting-started/prerequisites.md

 - **TPM**: The standard version of The Perfect Macro
 - **TPM+**: The premium version with additional features

-Contact the TPM team to get access to the bot software.
+Contact the TPM team to get access to the premium version.

 ### 2. Minecraft Account